 The DBA is not the same as an MBA, but the two degrees share some similarities.
 Both degrees can be considered terminal degrees for business management professionals.
 However, fewer people have completed a DBA program, which can help you stand out when you apply for a new job or are up for a promotion.

-The most significant difference between a DBA and a PhD in business administration is the focus of the research.
-A DBA program typically emphasizes applied research and inquiry, while a PhD program tends to encourage theoretical research and the relationship between business theories and their effects on people.
+The most significant difference between a DBA and a PhD in Business Administration is the focus of the research.
+A DBA program typically emphasizes applied research and inquiry, while a PhD program tends to focus on theoretical research and the relationship between business theories and their effects on people.
 DBA graduates are often more likely to pursue careers in the business world, and PhD graduates tend to go into academia.

 Editorial Team